 Kia ora!
 My name is Yvette Morrissey.
-I’m a writer, traveller, yogi, and part-time hippy from New Zealand.
+I’m a travel blogger from New Zealand.

 Read on to find out more about me and my travels!